1242035/spree/guides/src/content/developer/source/about.md

 business owners.
 No serious company would ever try to run an online store by just paying some fool on Craig's List to install OSCommerce for them.
 Serious businesses have complicated needs that require paying one or more software professionals to solve them.
-Spree seeks to be the platform that developers use as the foundation for their project rather than having to start from scratch or settle for less with other software.
+Viauco seeks to be the platform that developers use as the foundation for their project rather than having to start from scratch or settle for less with other software.